MrCerealGuy/Tazas-Grave/README.md

 Features:

+- Increased Crafting Queue from 4 to 10 slots (NEW!)
+- Added HD Wrench modlet by War3zuk (NEW!)
+- Increased the Spawning all over the Place (NEW!)
-- Added Lootable Pallets modlet by Starslayer71002 (NEW!)
+- Added Lootable Pallets modlet by Starslayer71002
-- Added Flamethrower modlet by Nanashi (NEW!)
+- Added Flamethrower modlet by Nanashi
-- Added Bigger Backpack (96 slots) modlet by KhaineGB (NEW!)
+- Added Bigger Backpack (96 slots) modlet by KhaineGB
 - Added CCTV by Xyth
   How to use: https://youtu.be/k6mKlqbVuA8
 - Added Radios by Xyth